cliuff/boundo/README.md

     - Open **Build Variants** tool window
     - Change the **Active Build Variant** of module **boundo.app** to **fullDebug**
     - Change the **Active Build Variant** of module **boundo.wearable** to **fullDebug**

-**Attention**
-- As a standalone project, `apk-parser` may need to be built independently after code changes in that module,
-  by clicking window menu item "Build" -> "Make module boundo.apk-parser", otherwise changes may not take effect immediately.